Probation officers work with people who have been sentenced, making sure they attend appointments and group programmes.

-- providing advice and information about offenders to assist with court sentencing
+- providing advice and information to offenders

 - supervising junior staff

-- supporting the victims of some violent or sexual crimes
+- supporting victims of crime.

-- the ability to cope with stressful situations
+- the ability to work in a team

-- team skills
+- administrative skills

-- oral/written communication skills.
+- excellent spoken and written communication skills.